rails-girls-summer-of-code/summer-of-code/students/application.md

 Coaches are developers who sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
 Consequently, it is **required** that they are based in the same city as your team.
 From past experiences, we recommend a time of 4-8 hours per week of coaching time.
 Therefore, we require a minimum of 2 coaches, so they can share the time commitment, and you and your teammate will have more flexible support.

-For further information on what is required of a coach, and how to find one, we have prepared a detailed guide <a href="/students/finding-your-team">here</a>.
+Our <a href="/guide/coaching/">guide for coaches</a> will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
+For further information on how to find coaches, we have also prepared a detailed guide <a href="/students/finding-your-team">here</a>.

 <h4 id="workplace">A place to work</h4>

-Working at a desk next to your team pair and to your coaches is a great scenario; having access to a team of coaches who can share the load is ideal.
+Working at a desk next to your team pair and to your coaches is a great scenario and having access to a team of coaches who can share the load is ideal.
 You will need an environment beneficial to dedicating yourself to your project for 3 months.
 This could be your home, a co-working space, your current work office or a <a href="/guide/coaching-company/">Coaching Company</a>.
 As long as you are safe and productive, you can choose where you will work.

 <h4 id="self-mgmt">The ability to self-manage and motivate</h4>

 This is a very important point for us, as the program is **self-guided**.
-This means that there will not be someone beside you telling you what to do next at all times.
-While you will have time with your coaches each week, you will not have them by your side for the entire duration of the project.
+This means that there will not be someone beside you telling you what to do at all times.
+While you will have time with your coaches each week, you won't have them by your side for the entire duration of the project.
 As a team, you will be required to define your goals for the program, and plan together how you will meet these goals.
-We are always here to help you with this planning, but it is up to you to stick to your plan and achieve your goals.
+We are always here to help you with this planning, but it's up to you to stick to your plan and achieve your goals.

-Our <a href="/guide/coaching/">guide for coaches</a> will also help to give you insight on what is required, and help you to explain this to prospective coaches.

 <h4 id="project">A project</h4>